-The Office of the Graduate School (OGS), in collaboration with the Graduate Student Association (GSA), is proud to carry on the tradition of providing students with the opportunity to showcase their research accomplishments on the MSU campus by sponsoring the annual Graduate Student Research Symposium (GSRS).
-We are excited to offer a Spring Symposium in the Spring 2021 semester.
-The 19th GSRS will be held Saturday, February 25, 2023, at the Old Main Academic Center.
+The Graduate School (TGS), in collaboration with the Graduate Student Association (GSA), is proud to carry on the tradition of providing students with the opportunity to showcase their research accomplishments on the MSU campus by sponsoring the annual Graduate Student Research Symposium (GSRS).
+The 20th GSRS will be held Saturday, February 25, 2023, at the Old Main Academic Center.

 Graduate Student Research Symposium